opensearch-project/project-website/_posts/2024-08-22-boost-vector-search-with-css.md

 meta_description: The concurrent segment search feature in OpenSearch optimizes CPU usage and enhances vector search performance by executing queries in parallel across multiple segments within a shard.
 has_science_table: true
 ---
+In OpenSearch, data is stored in shards, which are further divided into segments.
+When you execute a search query, it runs sequentially across all segments of each shard involved in the query.
+As the number of segments increases, this sequential execution can increase _query latency_ (the time it takes to retrieve the results) because the query has to wait for each segment run to complete before moving on to the next one.
+This delay becomes especially noticeable if some segments take longer to process queries than others.

 <style>